haallen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is located in Step 1 of the IPython notebook.
+The code for this step is located in Step 1 of the notebook.

 I used the numpy library to calculate summary statistics of the traffic signs data set: